barnesoir/chatgpt-vscode-plugin/README.md

 *Once you're logged in, you can ask ChatGPT any question and supply source code from your current file/selection.*

-(Because of cloudflare, there are now several limitations, see [here](https://github.com/timkmecl/chatgpt-vscode#update-december-12-2022) for more)
+- Because of cloudflare, there are now several limitations, see [here](https://github.com/timkmecl/chatgpt-vscode#update-december-12-2022) for more.
+- There are currently users who have issues even when following all of the above (see this [comment](https://github.com/timkmecl/chatgpt-vscode/issues/4#issuecomment-1350562961)). **If you're using Chrome to obtain the tokens, try using a different browser** (e.g. Brave), as it seems like using Chrome is often the cause of this.

 ## Support
 If you need help using this extension, please open an issue on the GitHub repository for this extension.